goetting/ez-flux/README.md

     type StateConfig = {
       [stateNameSpace: any]: {
         // Value members must not be functions/classes or circular.
+        // Value members should not be Objects or Arrays.
+        // Only the first dimension will be frozen and save guarded.
         values: Object,
         // Returned Object | Promsise<Object> will be applied to the stateNameSpace
         // Returned void will result in the action being aborted